-GullChess is an open-source engine that applies magic bitboards to determine sliding piece attacks.
-It is mostly written in C++ programming language and contains only one source file.
+GullChess is an open-source chess engine that applies magic bitboards to determine sliding piece attacks.
+It is mostly written in the C++ programming language and contains only one source file.

 CCRL Rating: 3284

 Schooner uses alpha-beta search, late move reductions (LMR), principle search window (PVS), and single hash entry.
-It supports a subset of Universal Chess Interface to automatically play games without consuming much time.
+It supports a subset of Universal Chess Interface to automatically play games without hogging a lot of resources.

-Its performance has been improved a lot in recent years: a simpler evaluation inspired by Xiphos, staged move generation and tons of testing and tuning are responsible for those improvements.
+Its performance has been improved significantly in recent years: a simpler evaluation inspired by Xiphos, staged move generation, and tons of testing and tuning are responsible for those improvements.